DrRufiSalis/RothCO2/README.md

 # RothCO2
 Functions to create variations of the RothC Model such as GWP100 with emissions delay or C tails to create dynamic C balances.
+Import to RStudio using: <devtools::install_github("DrRufiSalis/RothCO2", dependencies = T)>

 Package Working Scheme: